-Giant crunchy and chewy chocolate chip cookies.
+Giant crunchy chocolate chip cookies.
 A “family” secret revealed.

 Linda was more than reluctant to hand over this recipe.
 It took years of cajoling to convince her that it should be shared with us.